tari-labs/tari-university/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 - <u><i>Zero-knowledge Proof/Protocol</i></u>:<a name="zk"> </a>In cryptography, a zero-knowledge proof/protocol is a method by which one party (the prover) can convince another party (the verifier) that a statement <code><i>Y</i></code> is true, without conveying any information apart from the fact that the prover knows the value of <code><i>Y</i></code>.
 The proof system must be complete, sound and zero-knowledge. ([[16]][\[16\]], [[23]][\[23\]])
   - Complete: If the statement is true and both prover and verifier follow the protocol; the verifier will accept.
   - Sound: If the statement is false, and the verifier follows the protocol; the verifier will not be convinced.
-  - Zero-knowledge: If the statement is true and the prover follows the protocol; the verifier will not learn any confidential information from the interaction with the prover but the fact the statement is true.
+  - Zero-knowledge: If the statement is true and the prover follows the protocol, the verifier will not learn any confidential information from the interaction with the prover apart from the fact that the statement is true.

 [zk~]: #zk
 "In cryptography, a zero-knowledge proof/protocol is a method by which one party (the prover) can convince ..."

-- <u><i>Security Paradigms</i></u>:<a name="sp"> </a>A commitment scheme is a cryptographic primitive that allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.
-More than one formal definition of commitment schemes exists.
-The one described here provides a play-off between perfect, statistical and computational security with respect to the hiding or binding properties. [[36]][\[36\]]
-  - Hiding property: The ability to keep the chosen value during the commit phase secret from others
-  - Binding property: The ability to ensure that the value chosen during the commit phase can be the only value the prover can compute and that validates during the reveal phase
-  - Perfect binding:
-  - Computational binding:
-  - Statistical binding:
-  -  Perfect, statistical, and computational hiding:
-  -
+- ?

-[sp~]: #sp

-"More than one formal definition of commitment schemes exists.
-The one described here ..."

 ## <a name="h-References"> </a>References